 This can cause the ware to bubble, bloat, and crack as the fire continues.
 It can also, sometimes cause the pottery to explode.

 Another factor that can be the cause of damage to pottery is the quartz inversion.
 The quartz inversion does not cause pottery to explode but can cause it to crack, particularly as the clay cools down.

 Quartz in the clay expands sharply during two stages of the firing.
 Once, when the temperature is rising, and another time when the kiln is cooling down.

-The pottery may not explode during the quartz inversion.
-However, cracks, are more likely to occur due to quartz inversion if the firing schedule is moving too quickly through the 1064F range.
+Cracks are more likely to occur due to quartz inversion if the firing schedule is moving too quickly through the 1064F range.